 I have a sick kid.
 I need to shuttle my sick kid back and forth from all sorts of appointments.
 Eating disorders aren’t the parents’ fault, but parents are key to recovery, so I have made changes to our home and our family behaviors.
 I’m doing absolutely everything I can to help my sick kid right now.
-And I still have a job, a partner, other kids, and other responsibilities.
+And I still have all my other responsibilities.
 I’m totally overwhelmed and exhausted right now.

 Do learn about eating disorders before talking about them with me

 I’m not just talking about a vague memory of knowing someone who had an eating disorder who you knew.
 And I really don’t want to hear about your college roommate who was hospitalized and ultimately died young.
 I’d love it if you learned about the latest research on eating disorders.
 I’d be thrilled if you knew about some of the treatments we’re working through, how we’re approaching food and body image, and how we’re working on this as a family.

 A very, very small portion of people who have eating disorders “look” sick.
 Most people who have eating disorders are in the normal weight range.
 Please don’t assume that my child has anorexia, needs to be hospitalized, needs to be underweight, or needs to go to a treatment center.
-When you make well-meaning assumptions like that, I may feel self-conscious or defensive when I tell you that my child has a different eating disorder, or is actually overweight, or is working with a therapist just once a week.
-Eating disorders don’t all look the same, and they are all a crisis regardless of how they look on the outside.
+When you make well-meaning assumptions like that, I may feel self-conscious or defensive when I tell you that my child has a different eating disorder, or is in a larger body, or is working with a therapist just once a week.
+Eating disorders don’t all look the same, and they are all a hard to handle regardless of how they look on the outside.